zainabmirkar/YAML-Devops/README.md

 # YAML-Devops

-This repository contains basics of yaml
+This repository contains basics of yaml.